otfried/ipe-tools/pdftoipe/readme.txt

 Changes
 =======

+ * 2017/09/05
+   Added -std=c++11 flag to Makefile for compiling with new poppler version.

  * 2014/03/03
    Applied patch from bug #138 to fix compilation on newer poppler versions, as well as fix missing dollar signs for some greek